-For many, the last few weeks have been some of the most testing on record, but as the UK eases out of lockdown, the focus now turns to getting back on track – and that means injecting life back into the sales pipeline.
+For many, the last few months have been some of the most testing on record, but as the UK enters the next stage of the pandemic, the focus now turns to getting back on track – and that means injecting life back into the sales pipeline.

 So how can social media help?

-Social media should have already been an essential part of your marketing strategy, but with business being conducted almost entirely online for the last two months, now is the time to take full advantage of the shift to digital and use it to translate leads into sales.
+Social media should have already been an essential part of your marketing strategy, but with business being conducted almost entirely online for a large chunk of 2020, now is the time to take full advantage of the shift to digital and use it to translate leads into sales.

 Here, we share seven key tips to using social media to drive sales in the wake of the pandemic.